bendlikeabamboo/pap-datalab/README.md

 1. Run all notebooks under `notebooks/`

 ## 📍 What's next
 You should now have a sort of working database stack + data.
-You can of course add your data apart from the one provided, create your own database & tables, etc. But, of course, don't forget to share!
-Happy crunching! 😋
+You can now
+- Use the Apache Superset Instance to:
+    - Explore your data (SQL Lab);
+    - Create charts (Charts);
+    - or create dashboards (Dashboard)
+- Create new data generating notebooks